 Myopathy and the heart

-Alcohol abuse can also cause damage to a particularly important muscle: the heart.
-Alcoholics are prone to weakened hearts, or cardiomyopathy.
+Alcohol abuse can also cause damage the heart.
+People who struggle with alcoholism are prone to weakened hearts, or cardiomyopathy.
 When cardiomyopathy occurs, the heart sags and stretches, making it difficult to pump blood throughout the body.
 If left unchecked, this leads to organ and tissue damage, and, in severe cases, even heart failure.

-You might be an alcoholic with cardiomyopathy if you experience:
+You might be an suffering from cardiomyopathy if you experience:

 - Difficulty breathing.